S

 Samoyeds will also need to be bathed about once every two months.
 Be prepared for this task to take a good amount of time.
 Thoroughly washing and drying their thick coats can be very time-consuming.

-A Samoyed’s teeth should also be brushed a few times a week and their nails should be trimmed periodically to prevent them from getting too long.
+A Samoyed’s teeth should also be brushed a few times a week, and its nails should be trimmed periodically to prevent them from getting too long.

 Because of how challenging it is to groom a Samoyed, people often seek out a professional groomer to take care of this task for them.